cota/dbt-bench/README.md

 # DBT-bench

 DBT-bench is a simple benchmarking tool.
-For now, it runs the [NBench](https://en.wikipedia.org/wiki/NBench) benchmark suite under a user-provided executable.
+For now, it runs the [NBench](https://en.wikipedia.org/wiki/NBench) benchmark suite and a subset of the tests in the [Perl language](https://www.perl.org/) distribution under a user-provided executable.
 This executable can be any program that takes another executable as an argument, e.g., `/usr/bin/time` or a binary translator such as `qemu-user`.

 ## NBench